getcellm/cellm/README.md

     }
     ```

    Cellm uses Anthropic as the default model provider.
-You can also use models from OpenAI, Google, or run models locally.
+You can also use models from OpenAI, Mistral, Google, or run models locally.
 See the `appsettings.Local.*.json` files for examples.

 4. Install dependencies:
    ```cmd